 What if My Spouse Wants a Divorce and I Don’t?

 Most divorce guides operate on the assumption that both parties want to end the marriage.
 But what happens if only one party wants to get divorced?
 Is it possible or even legal for your spouse to force you to sign divorce papers in Utah?
-Does your husband or wife need to get your consent?
+Does your spouse need to get your consent?
 Are there any alternatives you can compromise on?
-In this blog post, divorce attorney Darwin Overson will explain what can happen if your spouse wants a divorce and you don’t.
+In this blog post, Salt Lake City divorce attorney Darwin Overson of Overson Law, PLLC will explain what can happen if your spouse wants a divorce and you don’t.

-In fact, ignoring divorce papers will actually accelerate the proceedings.
-If you fail to respond within the allotted time — 21 days for Utah residents, 30 days for individuals who reside out-of-state — the judge may grant your spouse a “default judgment,” at which point your recourse will become extremely limited.
+Ignoring divorce papers will actually accelerate the proceedings.
+If you fail to respond within the allotted time — 21 days for Utah residents, 30 days for individuals who reside out-of-state — the judge may grant your spouse a “default judgment,” at which point your options for recourse will become extremely limited.

 - Air Force